ebbypeter/ebbypeter.github.io/_posts/2014-11-22-Show-Popups-Programatically-in-SharePoint.md

 What we are actually doing here is calling the JavaScript Function using `Page.ClientScript.RegisterStartupScript`.
 `PopupOperations.ShowPopup` &amp; `PopupOperations.ShowPopupAndRedirect` creates the required function call with the appropriate urls.
 The last parameter in the `PopupOperations.ShowPopup` defines if the page needs to be refreshed.
-Similarly the last parameter in the `PopupOperations.ShowPopupAndRedirect` defines the page to which the the user needs to be redirected on pressing "OK"
+Similarly the last parameter in the `PopupOperations.ShowPopupAndRedirect` defines the page to which the user needs to be redirected on pressing "OK"

 ###Show Popup###
 {% highlight C# linenos %}